 For gummies, packaging isn't just branding—it's protection.
 Every time you open a bottle, you introduce fresh air and moisture.
 Over weeks, that adds up.

-When you’re choosing an adult gummy vitamin, look for packaging that’s designed to defend the product, not just display it.
+When choosing an adult gummy vitamin, look for packaging that defends the product, not just displays it.

 - Tamper-evident features and an induction seal.